verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ]  I know the rotten flesh I put clothes over,
 - [ ] Laughing at you in linen and sunlight
 - [ ] Been listening to the same 200 songs since high school.
 Can’t keep my white clothes clean to save my life.
 And I hate olives.
+- [ ] I’m the reason the book you want from the library isn’t available.